Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 [comment]: <> (Wahrscheinlich auch mit einer Zahl am Anfang möglich laut Oli.
 Evtl. von Devs oder ImSpecs testen/bestätigen lassen und dementsprechend anpassen!
 UI muss verbessert werden, da Toggle darunter auch nicht funktioniert.)

-4. If available in your version, leave the toggle *Only authentication scopes open ID profile e-mail.
+4. If available in your version, leave the toggle *Only authentication scopes open ID profile email.
 You will not be able to call any methods besides getting profile data" disabled.

 5. Enter an appropriate redirect URI in the *Redirect URI* field.
 For exemplary purposes, we are using https://oauthdebugger.com/debug.
 See the following screenshot for reference.